What Are the Risks of Amniocentesis?

+Prenatal testing may provide valuable testing; however, there are risks of amniocentesis causing injuries to babies.
 When pregnant women undergo an amniocentesis procedure, there is a risk that their babies might be injured.
-Doctors might recommend an amniocentesis when there is a risk that the fetuses may have genetic abnormalities.
-Understanding the risks involved with undergoing an amniocentesis enables parents to make informed choices.
+Doctors might recommend an amniocentesis when there is a reasonable chance that the fetuses may have genetic abnormalities.
+Understanding the potential dangers involved with undergoing an amniocentesis enables parents to make informed choices.

 What Is an Amniocentesis?